 If you’re stuck on what kinds of content you might offer, here’s a list of features you can try:

-- Videos: Live or pre-recorded lessons that utilize slideshows, graphics, and handouts.
+- Videos & live streams: Live streams or pre-recorded lessons that use slideshows, graphics, and handouts.
 Recording videos in advance is a great technique to use for teaching an online course.
 But it’s also easy for students to zone out with this kind of content, so consider creating a worksheet that will guide students’ attention through the video.
-If you’re using live video, make sure to record your stream so you can utilize it as teaching material long after!
+If you’re using live streams, make sure to record your stream so you can use it as teaching material long after!

-- Small groups: Before everyone starts groaning, small group projects are a great way to build community between your students and take the pressure off yourself to provide all of the insights to your students.
+Small group Spaces: Small group projects are a great way to build community between your students and take the pressure off yourself to provide all of the insights to your students.

 This is a lot of information and ideas all at once, but the big thing to remember here is that you have options.